HimanshuSinghasDS/ISL_DU/README.md

 # ISL CNN + KAN Research Project

-This project implements a research-style Indian Sign Language image classification pipeline using a pretrained ResNet18 backbone and compares a standard linear classifier against a KAN classifier head from the `efficient-kan` repository.
+This project implements a research-style Indian Sign Language image classification pipeline using a pretrained ResNet18 backbone and compares a standard linear classifier against a KAN classifier head.

 ## Research objective